Portugal in July: Open For All

 Whatever your mojo, you will find it during your trip to Portugal in July.
-The country practically begins to sizzle in the first wave of summer during this month.
+In June, summer in Portugal kicks off with a sizzling start, ushering in the vibrant season and its sunny delights.
 And as the mercury rises, so does the level of fun.
 The North Atlantic Ocean starts heating up in July, heralding the season of swimming and watersports, while Alentejo and the Algarve beckon holidaymakers to relax on their sandy beaches.

 Art and culture enthusiasts can hop around gorgeous summer festivals that deal with everything from food to folk culture and from music to tall ship races.
 Hikers pining for peace have the option of heading for the quieter backcountry and wandering in thickly forested Peneda-Gerês, away from crowds and in the embrace of nature.
 Irrespective of your preferred holiday style, you will be impressed with the options available in Portugal in July.